Knightflare15/Tetris/MASTER_README.md

 - why deterministic systems are easier to test
 - what makes a test flaky

+What to understand:

+- The strongest tests in this project target authoritative logic where correctness matters most.
+- When behavior is deterministic, test failures usually point to real logic regressions rather than timing noise.

 ### 4.25 Azure App Service Deployment

 The app is deployable as a Node app on Azure App Service.